Aviatrix External Connection demystified

-When working with Aviatrix Site to Cloud Connections, it could be confusing to understand how tunnels are established.
+When working with Aviatrix External Connections, it could be confusing to understand how tunnels are established.
 I will take you through three scenarios and hopefully help to planning to Aviatrix S2C connections with other vendors.

 To start with.
 I’ve deployed two Aviatrix Transits using following code: